tahaelhajji/tahaelhajji.github.io/_teaching/2022-winter-teaching-1.md

 location: "E, F"
 ---

-Laboratory works on induction machines, 4 h
+4 h, Laboratory works on induction machines

 [Link to the course](https://www.linkedin.com/in/taha-el-hajji-research-electric-machines/)